Creve Coeur & O'Fallon, MO Contempt & Family Access Attorneys

 At The Marks Law Firm, L.L.C, we represent individuals who wish to pursue a contempt motion as well as those who need to defend against a show cause order.
 No case is ever a “sure thing” – a party seeking to hold the other party in contempt has to meet the burden of proof, which in some cases can be challenging, and a party defending a contempt motion is not automatically held in contempt, as the circumstances may allow for one or more viable defenses.

-Only a skilled and experienced attorney can properly advise you as to your rights with regard to contempt motions and family access motions and protect those rights in a legal proceeding.
+Only a skilled and experienced divorce and family law attorney can properly advise you as to your rights with regard to contempt motions and family access motions and protect those rights in a legal proceeding.

 At The Marks Law Firm, L.L.C, we have over fifty years of combined experience handling family law matters.
 We help individuals understand their rights with regard to all issues, including contempt motions and family access motions.
 We have handled hundreds of trials before family court judges; if you choose The Marks Law Firm, L.L.C., you will have the benefit of a divorce attorney unafraid to go to court, advocate on your behalf and fully present your case.